Taaitaaiger/jlrs/README.md

   This feature lets you plot data using the Pyplot package and Gtk 3 from Rust.

 - `i686`
-  Link with a 32-bit build of Julia.
+  Link with a 32-bit build of Julia on Linux.

 - `debug`
   Link with a debug build of Julia.